 Michele Fiore announces run for governor

-Embattled Las Vegas Councilwoman Michele Fiore announced on Monday that she is set to run for governor.
+Embattled Las Vegas Councilwoman Michele Fiore announced on Tuesday that she is seeking the Republican nomination for governor.

 Fiore said she would ban critical race theory in schools and mandated vaccines and promised an audit of the 2020 election.